Roger Evans Howe: Biography

 He attended Ithaca High School, then Harvard University as an undergraduate, becoming a Putnam Fellow in 1964.
-He obtained his Ph.D. from University of California, Berkeley in 1969.
+He obtained his Ph.D. from University of California, Berkeley, in 1969.
 His thesis, titled On representations of nilpotent groups, was written under the supervision of Calvin Moore.
 Between 1969 and 1974, Howe taught at the State University of New York in Stony Brook before joining the Yale faculty in 1974.
 His doctoral students include Ju-Lee Kim, Jian-Shu Li, Zeev Rudnick, Eng-Chye Tan, and Chen-Bo Zhu.
 He moved to Texas A&M University in 2015.

 He has been a fellow of the American Academy of Arts and Sciences since 1993, and a member of the National Academy of Sciences since 1994.

 Howe received a Lester R. Ford Award in 1984.
 In 2006 he was awarded the American Mathematical Society Distinguished Public Service Award in recognition of his "multifaceted contributions to mathematics and to mathematics education."
 In 2012 he became a fellow of the American Mathematical Society.
-In 2015 he received the inaugural Award for Excellence in Mathematics Education.
+In 2015 he received Texas A&M University's inaugural Award for Excellence in Mathematics Education.
+In 2022, he received the Mary P. Dolciani Award from the Mathematical Association of America.

 A conference in his honor was held at the National University of Singapore in 2006, and at Yale University in 2015.